PVAW Leadership Course

 Australia is now a global leader in leading strategies to prevent and reduce violence against women, and in 2017 AMES Australia joined other leading organisations to play a part in ending violence against women and children by running this senior level leadership course.
 This course aims to equip members of culturally and linguistically diverse communities with the knowledge, understanding and skills to lead actions in their communities, workplaces and the nation in violence prevention strategies.

 Following the success of the 2017 program, AMES Australia is again seeking socially engaged men and women from culturally and linguistically diverse communities to undertake this senior level course aimed at the Prevention of Violence Against Women (PVAW).
+Read understandings and actions to prevent violence against women in CALD communities.

 What will you learn